algorithmiaio/dev-center/_pages/clients/cli.md

 Hello HAL 9000
 ```

-## Listing available algorithm environments and downloading algorithm template files
+## List algorithm languages and environments and download algorithm template files

 When you create an algorithm, you can choose to use a predefined [algorithm environment](/developers/algorithm-development/environments) that's been optimized for the Algorithmia platform with specific ML library dependencies baked in.
-You can use the algo CLI to list the algorithm environments that are available on any given Algorithmia cluster, as well as to download algorithm template files for those environemnts.
-The steps to [list environments and download template files](https://training.algorithmia.com/developing-python-algorithms-in-a-local-ide/855746) are documented on our Training Center.
+You can use the algo CLI to list the algorithm languages on a specific cluster, select a language and list its corresponding algorithm environments, and then download algorithm template files if desired.
+The algo CLI makes this multi-step process straightforward, and the steps are documented in our Training Center ](https://training.algorithmia.com/developing-python-algorithms-in-a-local-ide/855746).

 ## Additional functionality